wenlongluis/webpack-mock-plugin/README.md

 # webpack-mock-plugin
-webpack mock api plugin

-# INTRODUCOTION
-webpack-mock-plugin is a webpack plugin using express that creates mocks for APIs.
+`webpack-mock-plugin` is a webpack plugin using [Express](https://expressjs.com/) to create mock APIs.
 It will be helpful when you try to test your application without the actual API server.

-# USE
 ## Installation
 ```bash
   npm install -D webpack-mock-plugin
 ```

 ## Usage
 webpack-mock-plugin dev support mock, configured in webpack.conf.js.
 ```js